 Welcome Advocacy Corps!
-This year you will be working to organize your local communities to build support for a Truth and Healing Commission bill and to educate your legislators on the tragedy of Native Boarding Schools.
+This year you will be working to organize your local communities to advocate for a strong safety net where families have access to healthcare and nutritional assistance so they can flourish.
 Below are some of the most important documents and forms you will need throughout your ten-month program.

 In the following sections you can find policy resources and a step-by-step guide to making a lobby visit happen.
 Ten months is a long time, and it’s helpful to have a refresher on the basic skills we learned in our August training.